genai-impact/ecologits/docs/methodology/llm_inference.md

 $$

+### Conclusion

+This paper presents a methodology to assess the environmental impacts of Large Language Model (LLM) inference, considering both usage and embodied impacts.
+We model server and GPU energy consumption based on various parameters and incorporate PUE and electricity mix impact factors.
+For embodied impacts, we use the BoaviztAPI tool to estimate environmental impacts of IT hardware.
+Our methodology offers a comprehensive understanding of the environmental footprint of LLM inference, guiding researchers and practitioners towards more sustainable AI practices.
+Future work may involve refining the methodology and exploring the impacts of multi-modal models or RAG applications.

 ## References

 - [LLM-Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) to estimate GPU energy consumption and latency based on the model architecture and number of output tokens.